jupyterlab/jupyterlab/docs/source/getting_started/accessibility.rst

 Conformance status
 """"""""""""""""""

 The `Web Content Accessibility Guidelines (WCAG) <https://www.w3.org/WAI/standards-guidelines/wcag>`_ defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-JupyterLab is nonconforming with WCAG 2.1 level AA.
+JupyterLab is nonconforming with WCAG 2.0 Level AA (equivalent to Section 508 in the United States).
 Nonconforming means that the content does not meet the accessibility standard.

 JupyterLab's accessibility does not exist in isolation.
 JupyterLab inherits much from the many projects it is built upon and its accessibility conformance may impact projects built off of JupyterLab or its components.
 The accessibility of this ecosystem is interlinked, so conformance may need to be resolved at different levels in order to impact JupyterLab positively.